Vijai Vardhan is new Haryana chief secretary | Law-Order

 The Haryana government on Wednesday appointed senior IAS officer Vijai Vardhan as the state's new chief secretary.
 Vardhan, 58, replaces Keshni Anand Arora, who retired on September 30, an official order said.

-Among those shuffled include Rajeev Arora, ACS, Health.
-He will be the new Home Secretary.
+Vardhan is the second senior-most officer in the state after Sunil Gulati, a 1984-batch IAS officer, currently posted as the Chairman-cum-Managing Director, Haryana Minerals Ltd. Meanwhile, the Haryana government on Wednesday effected the transfer and postings of five other IAS officers.

+Among them is Rajeev Arora, Additional Chief Secretary, Health and Family Welfare Department, who will also hold the charge of Home, Jails, Criminal Investigation and Administration of Justice Department besides being the Nodal Officer for COVID-19.
 Sanjeev Kaushal, ACS, Agriculture and Farmers' Welfare Department, has been posted as the ACS and Financial Commissioner, Revenue and Disaster Management and Consolidation Departments; and the ACS, Cooperation Department, relieving Vijai Vardhan of the charge.

+Alok Nigam, Additional Chief Secretary, Forests and Wildlife Department, has been posted as the ACS, Public Works (B&R) and Architecture Department; and Forests and Wildlife Department.
+Devender Singh, ACS, Irrigation and Water Resources Department, has been given the additional charge of the ACS, Agriculture and Farmers' Welfare Department.

+Dharamvir Singh, Municipal Commissioner, Yamunanagar, has been posted as the Deputy Commissioner, Charkhi Dadri..

 - READ MORE ON: